 The Guests/Anonymous Group

-Anonymous users, or guests, are any users who access your LabKey site without logging in.
+, are any users who access your LabKey site without logging in.
 The Guests group is a global group whose permissions can be configured

 for every project and folder.
 It may be that you want anonymous users to be able to view wiki pages and post questions to a message board, but not to be able to view MS2 data.
 Or you may want anonymous users to have no permissions whatsoever on your LabKey site.
-An important part of securing your LabKey site or project is to consider what privileges, if any, anonymous users should have.
+An important part of securing your LabKey site or project is to consider what privileges, if any, guests should have.

 Permissions for guests can range from no permissions at all, to read permissions for viewing data, to write permissions for both viewing and contributing data.
 Guests can never have administrative privileges on a project.